 - Skin rash

-Some people also experience nutritional deficiencies (such as niacin and protein deficiency) before a diagnosis, while others have this symptom later.
+Some people also experience nutritional deficiencies, such as niacin and protein deficiency, before a diagnosis, while others develop this symptom later.

 If you are concerned about one or more of the symptoms or signs on this list, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
 This is to help find out the cause of the problem, called a diagnosis .